raipc/atsd-jdbc/README.md

 </dependency>
 ```

-Alternatively, you can build a project yourself.
+Alternatively, you can build the project yourself.

 ```bash
 $ mvn clean install -DskipTests=true